 The popularity of VPNs has unsurprisingly grown in recent years, since users are looking for online freedom and privacy.
 The best VPNs offer advanced security features beyond the basics.
 One important security feature is a VPN kill switch.
-When you use a VPN, your connection can drop at any time.
+When you use a VPN, your connection can drop at any time for any number of reasons.
 When that happens, you are exposed to anyone wishing to snoop on your online activity.
-A VPN kill switch protects you in such instances by disconnecting you from the internet immediately.
+Luckily, a VPN kill switch protects you in such instances by disconnecting you from the internet immediately.
 When this happens, your system or device won’t share or receive any data packets, and your identity and online activity will remain secure.

 How Reliable is Your VPN Connection?